-Generally, I recommend Darn Tough socks over Feetures because they have more variety and applications.
+Generally, I recommend Darn Tough socks over Feetures because they are slightly more durable and offer a wider variety and applications.
 However, Feetures gives Darn Tough a real run for their money especially the athletic sock category.

 Both brands produce premium Merino wool and synthetic blend socks that are, as I mentioned, guaranteed for life.
 If you ever wear a pair of socks from either brand, you can just send the old pair in for replacements.

 (Note: There are at least three other brands that offer lifetime sock replacements.)

 I’ve worn Darn Tough socks for years(see the full review.)
 My wife, on the other hand, wears both Darn Tough socks and Feetures.
 Neither brand of has failed or worn out for either of us.

 Both brands price their socks very similarly.
 Prices begin around $13 and go up from there.

 However, Feetures frequently offer additional discounts through bundle deals.
 Darn Tough doesn’t typically offer bundle deals.

 Who Are Darn Tough Socks For?